AdityaRaut1205/Multiplier/Array_Multiplier/tb/readme.txt

-# Testbench Files
+# Array Multiplier – Testbench

-This folder contains **testbench file** for the Array Multiplier project.
+This folder contains the testbench for the Array Multiplier project.

-These testbenche is used to simulate and verify the correctness of the multiplier modules.
+- tb_multiplier.v – This testbench is used to simulate and verify the Array Multiplier modules from the src folder.